- Center Research Programs

 - William Sheehan, M.D.
 (Division of Allergy and Immunology)

 With support from the National Institute of Allergy and Infectious Diseases (NIAID), the Inner City Asthma Consortium (ICAC) consists of 10 national sites and provides infrastructure for investigator-initiated studies of multiple clinical and translational aspects of immuno-monitoring and immuno-therapy among urban, disadvantaged and largely minority children with moderate to severe asthma and atopy.
-Led at Children’s National Health System by Dr. Teach and now in its 14th year of continuous funding, the ICAC has recently inaugurated major prospective studies of the role of anti-IL-5 in mitigating morbidity in eosinophilic asthma and of desensitization in cockroach sensitive children.
+Led at Children’s National Hospital by Dr. Teach and now in its 14th year of continuous funding, the ICAC has recently inaugurated major prospective studies of the role of anti-IL-5 in mitigating morbidity in eosinophilic asthma and of desensitization in cockroach sensitive children.

 Pediatric Clinical Pharmacology Research Program